OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/Matlab/eeglab_dataimport.png?raw=true" width="80%" />

 In the pop-up window that appears, enter information about the data set.
 Select "MATLAB variable", and enter the name of the variable where your matrix is stored.
-Enter the Data Sampling rate (it should be commented in at the top of the txt file - usually 250 Hz by default in the OpenBCI GUI).
+Enter the Data Sampling rate (it should be commented in at the top of the text file - usually 250 Hz by default in the OpenBCI GUI).
 The other fields can be left at default, and EEGLAB will automatically fill in the information from the data set.

 Channel locations are useful for plotting EEG scalp maps in 2-D or 3-D format.
 OpenBCI uses the standard 10-20 format for the 8 and 16 channel models, which can be found within these sfp files: [8 channel](../../assets/Matlab/electrode_positions_8channel.sfp) and [16 channel](../../assets/Matlab/electrode_positions_16channel.sfp).
 You can then import channel data by click "Browse" next to "Channel location file or info" and locating the OpenBCI sfp file you downloaded.